 6. Practice and Variability

-In populations of stroke patients, there is a growing consensus that dose of practice needs to increase in inpatient rehabilitation (Dorsch & Elkins, 2020), however there is no evidence for a dose-response effect of high repetition upper limb task-specific practice leading to increased functional capacity in chronic stroke (Lang et al., 2016).
+In populations of stroke patients, there is a growing consensus that dose of practice needs to increase in inpatient rehabilitation (Dorsch & Elkins, 2020).
+However, there is no evidence for a dose-response effect of high repetition upper limb task-specific practice leading to increased functional capacity in chronic stroke patients (Lang et al., 2016).
 This has prompted some reflection on how to further intensify interventions in other innovative ways (Bernhardt et al., 2019; Winstein, 2018; Winstein & Varghese, 2018).
 For many neurological patients, high repetitions are not possible due to weakness, fatigue, reduced attention span or musculoskeletal load restrictions (see physical capacity), so alternative ways to define ‘intensity’ and engage in practice could be explored.

 Variability is known to influence motor learning (Dhawale et al., 2017) and was termed – ‘repetition without repetition’ by Bernstein (Ito, 2015).
 It highlights the importance of building multiple movement solutions to deal with unforeseen changes in internal or external conditions.
 Early variability in training can be a necessary way to map the possibilities of movement for a task (Harbourne & Stergiou, 2009).
-Random practice might take longer for skill acquisition when compared to blocked practice, but retention of a skill may be superior (Shea & Morgan, 1979).
-Random practice (Lee & Magill, 1983; Merbah & Meulemans, 2011) and distributed practice (spaced practice) might also enhance the learning process (Gerbier & Toppino, 2015).
+Random practice might take longer for skill acquisition when compared to blocked practice but retention of a skill may be superior (Shea & Morgan, 1979).
+Random practice (Lee & Magill, 1983; Merbah & Meulemans, 2011) and distributed practice (spaced repetition) might also enhance the learning process (Gerbier & Toppino, 2015).
 Rest intervals can also allow for recovery, and sleep has even been shown to help ‘off-line’ motor skill learning in stroke (Gudberg & Johansen-Berg, 2015; Siengsukon & Boyd, 2009).
 As movement becomes more successful the expert learner may seek further variability to build a higher level of skill (Harbourne & Stergiou, 2009) for an optimal ‘challenge point’ for learning (Guadagnoli & Lee, 2004).
 Movement training might also allow learners to choose for themselves how they vary their own practice (Wu & Magill, 2011).

 Movement training can aim to either increase or decrease the movement degrees of freedom in order to improve performance.
 For example, an ankle foot orthosis can provide an external constraint to provide stability at the ankle, knee and might help with toe clearance in gait (Tyson et al., 2013).
-For some suitable candidates, carbon fibre AFOs can provide propulsion and improved energy efficiency (Aboutorabi et al., 2017) and ankle dorsiflexion assist devices can mitigate against fatigue effects on strength and balance in people with Multiple Sclerosis (McLoughlin et al., 2014).
-For optimal functional movement biomechanical trade-offs around stability versus mobility will need to be considered with the prescription of all these devices ((Cattaneo et al., 2002; Meyns et al., 2020).
+For some suitable candidates, carbon fibre AFOs can provide propulsion and improved energy efficiency (Aboutorabi et al., 2017) and ankle dorsiflexion assistive devices can mitigate against fatigue effects on strength and balance in people with Multiple Sclerosis (McLoughlin et al., 2014).
+For optimal functional movement biomechanical trade-offs around stability versus mobility will need to be considered with the prescription of all these devices (Cattaneo et al., 2002; Meyns et al., 2020).